How to Get a Financing Deal

-Just like with car price, it pays to get competitive financing offers before heading to the dealership. myAutoloan.com will get you up to 4 offers from different lenders.
+Just like with car price, it pays to get competitive financing offers before heading to the dealership.
+I'll share where to get the best loan offers below.

 For the average buyer, once they've agreed on a price, the dealer knows they're on the hook and can slide almost any financing deal through without much scrutiny.
 But as a smart buyer, you know that the financing you choose can add or save hundreds (sometimes thousands) of dollars onto the life of a loan or lease.